 OPENING ACTIVITY: WHO DID IT?

-(Leader this game is similar to the 2019 hit mobile game “Among Us,” or perhaps your group has played the game “mafia” before.
+(Leader: This game is similar to the 2019 hit mobile game “Among Us,” or perhaps your group has played the game “Mafia” before.
 If those games are familiar to your group then this game will be as well.
 Finally, this game will work best with a medium to large group of students.
-If you have only two or three students, you will need to get creative)
+If you have only two or three students, you will need to get creative.)

 Make slips of paper and number them with the number of people in your group.
 Give each student a number, randomly, and then call out a number.
 That number will be the person who is “It.”
 The point of this game is for the group to figure out who is eliminating people.
 The role of the person who is “It” is to get rid of everyone from the group without getting caught.

 Have all of the students stand up and start walking around.
 There is only one thing they can say while walking around.
 They should go and shake hands with another player and say “Howdy, Howdy!”
-Most handshakes will be normal, but the “it” person will eliminate people by tapping the inside of the palm while shaking someone’s hand.
+Most handshakes will be normal, but the “It” person will eliminate people by tapping the inside of the palm while shaking someone’s hand.
 If a student’s palm gets tapped they should silently count to three and then sit down.
 They are out and cannot speak any more.

 If a player thinks they know who the “It” is, they can yell “I know who is it!” and the game immediately pauses.
 They then can make an accusation about who they think is “It.”
-The person who is “It,” along with everyone still in the game can join the debate, and the person accused can defend themselves and try to convince the other players that they are innocent.
+The person who is “It,” along with everyone still in the game, can join the debate, and the person accused can defend themselves and try to convince the other players that they are innocent.
 Eliminated players do not have a voice in this process.
 Have all non-eliminated players vote on the accusation.
-If they are right, the game is over, if they are wrong the person they wrongly accused is eliminated and the game continues.
+If they are right, the game is over.
+If they are wrong, the person they wrongly accused is eliminated and the game continues.

 DISCUSSION